-This ongoing collaborative project with Catherine Lee (Rutgers Sociology) uses computational text analysis to study the use of diversity and population terms in ~2.6M biomedical abstracts from 1990-2020sts race nlp viz ethics
+This project with Catherine Lee (Rutgers Sociology) uses computational text analysis and word embeddings to study the use of diversity and population terms in ~2.6M biomedical abstracts from 1990-2020sts race nlp viz ethics